croaky/laptop/learn/books/paysys/cards.md

 The cards payments systems are at the heart of consumer commerce, facilitating trillions of dollars of spending each year.
-They are extremely standardized and interoperable.
-They are extremely profitable for credit card issuers and other in value chain.
+They are extremely standardized, interoperable, and profitable for credit card issuers and others in value chain.

-The card industry as we know it began when Bank of America rolled out its BankAmericard product in California in the 1950s It licensed BankAmericard to banks outside of California by the mid-1960s, forming a company, BankAmerica Service Corporation, to manage the U.S. card program.
+Bank of America rolled out its BankAmericard product in California in the 1950s and licensed it to banks outside of California by the mid-1960s. forming a company, BankAmerica Service Corporation, to manage the U.S. card program.
 In the mid-1970s,
 a similar organization was formed to manage the international card program.
 Soon after, the U.S. and international companies combined to become Visa.